City of Southfield launches Southfield Safe Streets Pledge to curb distracted driving

 - Focus on speeders in residential neighborhoods and near schools.

-Acting Southfield Police Brian Bassett states that Southfield Safe Streets Pledge is a part of the department’s overall community policing efforts which includes:
+Southfield Police Chief Elvin Barren states that Southfield Safe Streets Pledge is a part of the department’s overall community policing efforts which includes:

 - Operation GOT M – This program encourages residents to contact the police department with complaints relating to three specific issues: traffic, loud music and littering.
 If any of these three violations are observed, residents may call a non-emergency line at (248) 796-GOT M (4686) and leave a voicemail message with any information they can provide.

 - Crime Prevention Bureau – The primary goal of the crime prevention bureau is to educate the community about security awareness.